Will-Helliwell/GildedRose-Refactoring-Kata/ruby/README.md

 Item class:
 - @sell_in - integer, days left to sell the item
 - @quality - integer, how valuable the item is
-*both of the above are amended at the end of each day by calling the update_quality method on an instance of GildedRose*
+(*both of the above are amended at the end of each day by calling the update_quality method on an instance of GildedRose*)
-- @name
+- @name - string

-####Items available and Existing Behaviour:
+#### Items available and Existing Behaviour:

 Below I describe the existing behaviour of the item types, before I have made any changes.
 This occasionally differs from the specification (e.g. for aged brie), in which case I have made a note below.
 I have split the behaviour between the 4 item types, as I think it is easier to follow and reflects the logic of the code better than the explanation in the specification.